 Learn More

-Report details regional and national strategies to support the Administration’s goals for offshore wind deployment.
+Report summarizes the current status of offshore wind and identifies strategies to support the Administration’s goals for offshore wind deployment.

 Learn More